Gifts That Cost You Nothing Now

 No cost to you now to give

-Create your legacy with the Diocese of Salina
+Create your legacy with the Catholic Foundation for Diocese of Salina

-To name the Roman Catholic Diocese of Salina as a beneficiary of your retirement plan, contact your bank or insurance company to see whether a change of beneficiary form must be completed.
+To name the Catholic Foundation for Diocese of Salina as a beneficiary of your retirement plan, contact your bank or insurance company to see whether a change of beneficiary form must be completed.

 How to Change a Beneficiary Designation